 WHI Scientific Resources Web site

 Tabitha M. Powledge.
-"Hormone therapy in rehab," The Scientist
+"Hormone therapy in rehab," The Scientist, November 17, 2003.

 North American Menopause Society

 Writing Group for the Women's Health Initiative Investigators.
 "Risks and benefits of estrogen plus progestin in healthy women," JAMA, July 17, 2002.